 The remuneration for the inside directors consists of basic remuneration, which is fixed, and performance-linked remuneration.
 The composition ratio of basic remuneration to performance-linked remuneration for the president and representative director is set at approximately 1:3, to secure a high level of performance linkage suitable for a competitive remuneration level.
-As for the remuneration structure for inside directors holding concurrent positions as executive the standard remuneration at other GMB companies defined by Kubota Corporation, in line with the achievement of the performance targets and K-ESG, and improvement of corporate value.
+As for the remuneration structure for inside directors holding concurrent positions as executive officers other than the president and representative director, those at a higher corporate rank earn a greater portion of performance-linked remuneration, given the size of their duties, etc., at their corporate rank.